iancovert/easy-ensemble/README.md

 ## Description

 After training multiple models for a machine learning task, the most common next steps are *model selection* (identifying the best single model) and *ensembling* (combining the models).
-The latter can perform better by letting the models correct each other's mistakes, particularly when the models are diverse or decorrelated (e.g., they're from different model classes).
-In the simplest version of model ensembling, the predictions are simply averaged, but it makes sense to weight the models differently when some are more accurate than others.
+Ensembling can perform better by letting the models correct each other's mistakes, especially when the models are diverse or decorrelated (e.g., they're from different model classes).
+In the simplest version of ensembling, the predictions are simply averaged, but it makes sense to weight the models differently when some are more accurate than others.

-This package provides a simple way to learn the optimal weighting for your ensemble.
+This package provides a simple way to learn the optimal weights for your ensemble.
 And because such ensembles can overfit, you can apply constraints on the learned weights.
 The constraint options are:

 - `'nonnegative'`: the weights cannot have negative values
-- `'simplex'`: the weights must be in the probability simplex (they must be non-negative and sum to one)
+- `'simplex'`: the weights must be in the probability simplex (non-negative and sum to one)
-- `'none'`: the weights are unconstrained (note that the weights may large when using correlated models)
+- `'none'`: the weights are unconstrained (the weights may become large when using correlated models)

 Additionally, you can optimize your ensemble using a couple different loss functions.
 The options currently supported are: